 This course introduces syntax, principles, and practices for object-oriented programming with java.
 Concentration is on single machine programming.
-Topics include: java syntax; the idea of object-oriented programming; the java libraries; multi-media programming, data, structures, loops and algorithms; and userinterface development (3 credits).
+Topics include: java syntax; the idea of object-oriented programming; the java libraries; multi-media programming, data, structures, loops and algorithms; and user-